vmware-tanzu/secrets-manager/docs/_pages/0140-production.md

 [go-gc]: https://tip.golang.org/doc/gc-guide.html

-## Update VMware Secrets Manager’s Log Levels
+## Update VMware Secrets Manager's Log Levels

 **VSecM Safe** and **VSecM Sidecar** are configured to log at `TRACE` level by default.
 This is to help you debug issues with **VMware Secrets Manager**.
 However, this can